Muza Rubackyté - Pianist

 MŪZA meets all the challenges with elegance and total commitment.

-In 2009 Mūza created the Vilnius International Piano Festival, of which she is artistic director.
+In Lithuania, the President of the Republic has awarded her the Légion d'Honneur and a number of distinctions for her commitment to independence and as a cultural ambassador.
+In 2018 she was awarded the Grand Commander's Cross of the Order of Vytautas the Great by the President for services to the Lithuanian state.
+In 2009, Mūza founded the Vilnius International Piano Festival, of which she is artistic director.
 For this achievement, the City of Vilnius honoured her with its highest award: the Saint Christopher for best cultural event.
-The next edition will be held in November 2025.

-In 2020/22 Mūza payed tribute to his compatriot, the pianist and composer Leopold Godowsky, on stage and on record, to mark the 150th anniversary of his birth near Vilnius.
-In the 20th century, many "Litvaks" (Lithuanian Jews) went into exile, like Godowsky, who died in New York in 1938.
+In 2020/22 Mūza will be paying tribute, both on stage and on record, to its compatriot the pianist and composer Leopold Godowsky, on the occasion of the 150th anniversary of his birth near Vilnius.
+In the twentieth century, many "Litvaks" (Lithuanian Jews) went into exile, like Godowsky, who died in New York in 1938.

-In 2024, in addition to her concerts around the world, she will be the ambassador for the music of her native country as part of the program: “Season of Lithuania in France”, supported by the French and Lithuanian Cultural Institutes, from 12 September to 12 December 2024.
-It will also mark the release of the documentary film called “Mūza”.
+In addition to her concerts around the world, she will be ambassadressing the music of her native country as part of La saison de la Lituanie en France 2024, from September to December, with the support of the French and Lithuanian Cultural Institutes.
+Recitals from the programme From the Baltic to the Adriatic, from Vilnius to Venice and screenings of the film will be held at ten venues across France.

 LEARN MORE ON: www.muza.fr